-- txid (str) transaction id of the transaction to query - include_status (bool) also return the status of the transaction the return value is then a tuple: (tx, status) - Returns A Transaction instance if the transaction was found, otherwise None.
+- txid (str) transaction id of the transaction to get - include_status (bool) also return the status of the transaction the return value is then a tuple: (tx, status) - Returns A Transaction instance if the transaction was found in a valid block, an undecided block, or the backlog table, otherwise None.
 If include_status is True, also returns the transaction's status if the transaction was found.